OneOfThePetes/DeeperNetwork-HomeAssistant/README.md

 I used PuttyGen to generate my key pair - and also used PuttyGen to convert my .ppk file to a .pem file.

-Store the SSH private key (.pem) and SSH public key in (.pub) /config/keys/SSH
+Store the SSH private key (HA-Private.pem) and SSH public key in (HA-Public.pub) /config/keys/SSH

 ![image](https://user-images.githubusercontent.com/42836083/212470493-2a2209ae-3d76-4059-8d1c-3b18ff48745e.png)